kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Kin Rewards Engine (KRE)

-The Kin Rewards Engine is a mechanism in which we pay developers in Kin for the the value they bring to the ecosystem (the amount of spend transactions that their users produce.
-They payments currently happen on a weekly basis.
+The Kin Rewards Engine is a mechanism in which we pay developers in Kin for the the value they bring to the ecosystem (the amount of spend transactions that their users produce).
+KRE payments currently happen on a weekly basis.
 To learn more visit the [Kin Rewards Engine Section](https://www.kin.org/kre) on our webite.

 ## Memo